awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 <a name="rds-read-replica-storage-reference"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html)

 Amazon RDS doesn't support circular replication\.
 You can't configure a DB instance to serve as a replication source for an existing DB instance\.
 You can only create a new read replica from an existing DB instance\.
 For example, if **MyDBInstance** replicates to **ReadReplica1**, you can't configure **ReadReplica1** to replicate back to **MyDBInstance**\.
 For MariaDB and MySQL you can create a read replica from an existing read replica\.
 For example, from **ReadReplica1**, you can create a new read replica, such as **ReadReplica2**\.
 For Oracle, PostgreSQL, and SQL Server, you can't create a read replica from an existing read replica\.

+If you no longer need read replicas, you can explicitly delete them using the same mechanisms for deleting a DB instance\.
+If you delete a source DB instance without deleting its read replicas in the same AWS Region, each read replica is promoted to a standalone DB instance\.
+For information about deleting a DB instance, see [Deleting a DB Instance](USER_DeleteInstance.md)\.
+For information about read replica promotion, see [Promoting a Read Replica to Be a Standalone DB Instance](#USER_ReadRepl.Promote)\.
+If you have cross\-Region read replicas, see [Cross\-Region Replication Considerations](#USER_ReadRepl.XRgn.Cnsdr) for considerations related to deleting the source for a cross\-Region read replica\.

 ### Differences Between Read Replicas for Different DB Engines<a name="USER_ReadRepl.Overview.Differences"></a>